broadinstitute/GATK-for-Microbes/README.md

-# GATK-for-Microbes

-cromshell submit MicrobialGenomePipeline.wdl align-inputs.json

-### GATK Best Practices for Variant Calling in Microbial Genomes
+# GATK-for-Microbes: GATK Best Practices for Variant Calling in Microbial Genomes

 A reproducible pipeline for SNP and Indel variant calling in microbial whole-genome sequencing data.

 This pipeline is in the **alpha stage** of development.
 We have done our intial benchmarking and have seen promising results with sensitivity and precision.
 We are  sharing this pipeline with the community to get feedback and make further improvements where required.

+Usage: cromshell submit MicrobialGenomePipeline.wdl align-inputs.json

 ### Summary